mezeipetister/walnut/README.md

 ## Encryption

 Walnut uses XOR (1) operation at bit level.
-Creating a 4kib lookup table from the given secret, and performing XOR between data és lookup table bits.
+Creating a 4kib lookup table from the given secret, and performing XOR between data and lookup table bits.
 We use lookup table to increase performance.

 (1) https://en.wikipedia.org/wiki/Exclusive_or